klutz4/product_recommender/README.md

 * Obtain a dataset with more of the unrepresented categories.
 * Train the autoencoder on more art images.
 * Add an element to the recommender that will recommend products that maximize profit.
+* Add functionality to the app that allows users to click on a recommended art piece and get recommendations based on that.

 ## References